jarun/nnn/README.md

         export NNN_OPENER=gvfs-open
   - If `nnn` recognizes the file extension, it invokes nlay (which invokes the players).
 Default apps:
     - mpv - audio and video
-    - viewnior - image
+    - viewnior, fim - image
     - [zathura](https://pwmt.org/projects/zathura/) - pdf
     - vim - plain text
-    - gnome-search-tool - search
+    - gnome-search-tool, catfish - search
     - vlock - terminal screensaver
     - to add, remove recognized extensions in `nnn`, see [how to change file associations](#change-file-associations)
   - If a file without any extension is a plain text file, it is opened in EDITOR (fallback vi)